algmon/the-fashion-queen-agent/README.md

 * ?
 When brains meet buildings by Michael A. Arbib, 2024

 ## references part 4 - papers
+4. Cite the Google 2017 paper, attention is all you need
+6. Cite the chatbot from Doubao
+7. Cite the improved chatbot from DeepSeek
+8. Cite the agent ai paper from Feifei Li et al.
+10. Cite the course from Erdem Bıyık of USC
-* the Agent AI: Surveying the Horizons of Multimodal Interaction paper
+12. the Agent AI: Surveying the Horizons of Multimodal Interaction paper
-* A small Collatz Rule without the Plus One paper by Kevin Knight
+13. A small Collatz Rule without the Plus One paper by Kevin Knight
-* A survey on 3D scene reconstruction by Yuanlie He
+14. A survey on 3D scene reconstruction by Yuanlie He
-* A survey on intelligent embedded system by Yongquan Yu
+15. A survey on intelligent embedded system by Yongquan Yu
+16. self2self by Yuhui Quan
+18. Generation Models with KB by Wei, Chunlin and Yunchi

 ## references part 5 - courses
 * Kaiming He, Deep Generative Models, https://mit-6s978.github.io/